 When you’re a young parent and you first enter into those years where you’re driving toddlers and other young kids around in your car, the mess that you’re faced with can be downright shocking.
-I mean, adults are messy enough on their own, but once you throw a couple of kids (or just one kid, really) into the mix, you can feel like you’re in over your head before you even have time to think about cleaning your car.
+I mean, adults are messy enough on their own, but once you throw a couple of kids (or just one kid, really) into the mix, you can feel like you’re in over your head before you even have time to think about having an effective car interior cleaning routine.
 We lived in a big city when Kennedy was very little and that meant lots of long car rides to get just about anywhere and lots of snacks too, of course.
 And then there was the time that we let her put Dora stickers all over the inside of the back seat window.
 Honestly, sometimes you just do what ya gotta do to get through a particularly difficult moment with a toddler.
 Am I right? 🙂

 After those early years, I came to really value and enjoy having a car that was nice and clean.
 Whenever I rode in someone’s car and it was really noticeably clean, I got into the habit of asking them just what they did to keep it that way, and of course they were always more than happy to share the wealth when it came to that knowledge.
-A clean car doesn’t often get you a lot of praise like that, but it should! 🙂 I’ve put a few of their tips into use in the last few years and I have to say that they were right on the money.
+A clean car doesn’t often get you a lot of praise like that, but it should! 🙂 I’ve put a few of their tips into use in the last few years and I have to say that their car interior cleaning routines were right on the money.
 I thought I’d share some of these ideas and habits with you today, along with pictures of our messy car right after our last trip to Kennedy’s soccer tournament that we can reference as examples.

 So here’s what those “clean car” people always do!

 They Always Take a Little Bit of Trash With Them When They Leave the Car